devyte/TechZoneComHuxley/wiki/README.md

 - Edit configuration.h, look for the section MOTHERBOARD == 3, look for the #define Z_STEPS_PER_MM define, it should be 1000

 ## Setup before building
-- Copy the Sanguino core into hardware/Sanguino of the IDE dir.
+- Copy the Sanguino core dir into hardware/Sanguino of the IDE dir.
 You should have a dir structure like this:
 ```
 arduino-0021
 |-hardware